amitxv/PC-Tuning/docs/physical-setup.md

 ## BIOS

+- Check for BIOS updates and positive changes in the change log (e.g. increased memory stability).
+Beware of problems brought up in reviews and forums

 - Check Spectre, Meltdown and CPU microcode status after following the steps in the [Spectre, Meltdown and CPU Microcode](/docs/post-install.md#spectre-meltdown-and-cpu-microcode) section on your current operating system.
 If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level

 - Ensure that the settings you are changing scale positively and make note of them on a piece of paper for future reference/backtracking to resolve potential issues